Aiyaz17/idaho-dot-scraper/README.md

 ## Usage

-1. Open the code file `scraper.py` in a text editor.
-2. Save the changes.
-3. Execute the code by running the following command:
+1. Execute the code by running the following command:

    ```
    python scraper.py